WarrenFaith/pidcat/README.md

 Get the script:

- *  OS X: Use [Homebrew][2].

-         brew install pidcat

-    If you need to install the latest development version

-        brew unlink pidcat
-        brew install --HEAD pidcat

- * Others: Download the `pidcat.py` and place it on your PATH.
+ * Download the `pidcat.py` and place it on your PATH.

 Make sure that `adb` from the [Android SDK][3] is on your PATH.
 This script will